 Days get busy, and similar to writing down your goals, making a routine of writing down your progress will help you keep track and stay focused.
 In this case, journaling your progress is the habit you want to maintain your goal.
 Self-awareness and reminders are key.
 Yale psychologist Paul Bloom told the New York Times, “With handwriting, the very act of putting it down forces you to focus on what’s important.
 Maybe it helps you think better.”

 If journaling is not something feasible or efficient for tracking your daily progress, take advantage of technology and seek out an app that does help motivate you track your progress.
-Check out Active.com list of Best Health and Fitness Apps of 2017 and take an open approach to finding what works for you.
+Check out Very Well Fit's list of The 10 Best Fitness Apps to Download in 2021 and take an open approach to finding what works for you.
 The point is to check-in with your daily fitness habits every day - how you choose to check-in is less important.
 Not only is tracking perfect for progress updates, but you can learn to spice up your competitive energy by challenging others, and seeing what others are doing to push you on a regular basis.

 If we’re being honest.